lukso-network/docs/docs/tools/dapps/up-modal/getting-started.md

 # Getting Started

 The [`@lukso/up-modal`](https://www.npmjs.com/package/@lukso/up-modal) package provides a connect modal for LUKSO Universal Profiles.
 It offers a responsive connection dialog with support for desktop and mobile, automatically detecting UP Mobile (via WalletConnect), UP Browser Extension (via EIP-6963), and other EOA wallets.
+Modal works with apps that use [Wagmi](https://wagmi.sh), a library to interract Ethereum.
+Wagmi handles the underlying connection management, so you can use its APIs alongside the modal.

 <div style={{textAlign: 'center', display: 'flex', justifyContent: 'center', gap: '16px', flexWrap: 'wrap'}}>
   <img src="/img/tools/up-modal/modal-light.png" alt="Light theme" width="320" />